 The Center for Nanoscale Materials’ (CNM) User Program is designed to give you FREE access to state-of-the-art equipment and expertise.
-The CNM offers some of the world’s best capabilities in X-ray and electron microscopy, nanofabrication, spectroscopy, synthetic biology and materials theory and computational modeling.
+The CNM offers some of the world’s best capabilities in X-ray and electron microscopy, nanofabrication, ultrafast spectroscopy, quantum matter and devices, synthetic biology, artificial intelligence/machine learning, materials theory and computational modeling.

 We issue three calls for user proposals each year due in March, July and October.
-We award CNM research projects to users in a competitive peer-reviewed proposal process.
-Approved projects will be granted access to CNM facilities for a maximum of one year.
+We award CNM research projects to users in a competitive peer-reviewed proposal process that encompasses both Regular User access and Partner User access modes.
+Approved projects are granted access to CNM facilities for a maximum of one year.

 There is no cost to use the CNM if you intend to publish your results.
 You can also access CNM facilities on a cost-recovery basis for proprietary research that is not intended for the public domain.